-The Cedar Rapids/Linn County Solid Waste Agency offers free electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
+The Cedar Rapids/Linn County Solid Waste Agency offers electronics recycling or "e-cycling" for most electronics to LINN COUNTY RESIDENTS ONLY at both of its locations.
 Businesses, and haulers transporting electronics for residential customers, should contact electronics processors directly.

 Among the items accepted for recycling for no charge in small residential loads:

 - Computer equipment - Towers, keyboards, laptops, mice, printers, scanners.

 - Office equipment - Copy machines, cellular and land-line telephones, fax machines, calculators

 - Audio/visual equipment - VCRs, DVD players, satellite dishes, stereos, MP3 players

 - Gaming systems - Playstation 3, Xbox 360, Wii, PSP, Vita, DS, and others.